 In a few children, ITP runs a more prolonged course (chronic ITP).
 These children will usually be investigated further, including having a bone marrow test.
 They are also more likely to require treatment.
-Some children, with persistent and troublesome ITP associated with bleeding, may be treated by removal of the spleen - the site of inappropriate platelet destruction.
+A few children have persistent or chronic and troublesome ITP associated with bleeding.
+These patients should be referred to a haematology centre with experience in managing children with ITP.

-There are also a number of other new treatments available for people who have persistent ITP:
+There are a number of new treatments available for people who have persistent or chronic ITP:

 - rituximab is a monoclonal antibody.
 It destroys B cells, which produce the antibodies that destroy the platelets.
 Good responses have been seen in children with ITP

-- romiplostin and eltrombopag are licensed for use in adults with ITP both in Europe and in the USA and have shown very good results, with an increase in the platelet count in most people, without many side effects.
+- romiplostin and eltrombopag are licensed for use in adults and children with chronic ITP both in Europe and in the USA and have shown very good results, with an increase in the platelet count in most people, without many side effects.
 These drugs work in a different way, by stimulating the bone marrow to produce more platelets rather than suppressing the immune system.
-There is increasing evidence that these treatments are both safe and effective in children.
-Eltrombopag has recently been licensed for use in children in Europe, but it is not yet easily available.
-It is likely that these will be used more frequently in children in the future.
+They need careful monitoring because the counts can fluctuate quite a lot.
+These should only be prescribed by a specialist centre where doctors have experience in how to use them.

 Inheritance patterns and prenatal diagnosis